BingZou/RecommenderSystem/README.md

-# DSGA1004 - BIG DATA

-# Overview

-Build and evaluate a recommender system.
+## Build and evaluate a recommender system.

 ## The data set